-For both the A.A.G.S. and B.G.S., you must meet fundamental skills (competency) requirements that demonstrate collegelevel competency in four areas: written communication, oral communication, quantitative reasoning, and computer literacy.
-You may demonstrate fundamental skills competency by completing an appropriate college-level, nonremedial course or its transfer equivalent in English composition/writing, speech/ communication, quantitative reasoning, and computer science, or by exercising other options, including departmental, CLEP, DANTES, or Excelsior exams.
+For both the A.A.G.S. and B.G.S., you must meet fundamental skills (competency) requirements that demonstrate college-level competency in five areas: written communication (two courses are required), oral communication, quantitative reasoning, diversity, and computer literacy.
+You may demonstrate fundamental skills competency by completing an appropriate college-level, nonremedial course or its transfer equivalent in English composition/writing, speech/communication, quantitative reasoning, and computer science, or by exercising other options, including departmental, CLEP, DANTES, or Excelsior exams.

-A course that fulfills one of the four competency requirements at any Indiana University campus fulfills that requirement for the General Studies Degree Program at any other Indiana University campus.
+A course that fulfills one of the five competency requirements at any Indiana University campus fulfills that requirement for the General Studies Degree program at any other Indiana University campus.
 Acceptable grades for courses meeting competency requirements must be consistent with the campus's requirements.